skyke/factory-milady/README.md

  factory-milady was born!
 Maybe Peter had his reasons for these 'issues' but somehow they were *blocking* for us.

- So for a full explanation please see [here](https://github.com/petejkim/factory-lady).
+ So for a factory-lady doc please see [here](https://github.com/petejkim/factory-lady).

 ## Issues with factory-lady